 9) When working with others, which accounts for 43% of a worker’s day, employees say they are equally productive at home versus in the office (61% vs. 60% of the time respectively), but they are more satisfied when collaborating in person (63% satisfied with collaborating at home vs. 90% at the office).
 (60% vs 87% globally).

 10) 77% are satisfied with the flexibility they have working at home; 69% are satisfied with their well-being.

-11) North American employees want to continue working from an average of 2.5 days a week (2 days/week globally).
+11) 76% of global employees want to continue working from home.
+On average their preference is for 2.5 days a week in the U.S. (2 days/week globally).

 Download the full Global Work-from-Home Experience Survey report for all the demographic details (i.e. geographic, generational, size company, role in the company) and watch the one hour webinar here.

 This groundbreaking survey was made possible by an unprecedented collaboration of individuals and industry associations with leadership from Workplace Evolutionaries (WE), a community within the International Facilities Management Association.
 WE is “changing the world one workplace at a time.”

 Over half of U.S. employees (56%; 75 million workers) hold jobs and have responsibilities that could be performed, at least in part, from home.
 Read more about how we arrived at that number here.